yoyongxuan/tp/docs/DeveloperGuide.md

 1. User requests to <u>list students</u>
 2. User requests to record grade of a specific student in the list, inputting test name and score
-3. Address Book updates student's record
+3. CadetHQ updates student's record
-4. Address Book displays student's grade
+4. CadetHQ displays student's grade

     Use case ends.